Ann Sherry: Banking

-Bob Joss, Chief Executive Officer of the Westpac Bank was concerned about the lack of women in senior management roles in the corporation.
+Bob Joss, Chief Executive Officer of Westpac was concerned about the lack of women in senior management roles in the corporation.
 Through a headhunter, Sherry was approached to join the bank.
 Her first role with the bank was a diverse one, covering superannuation, occupational health and safety, diversity and industrial relations.
 One of her first actions was to implement a paid maternity scheme for staff, an issue she had been passionate about in her role of the Office of the Status of Women.
 She rose through the corporate hierarchy of the bank to become the Chief Executive Officer of the Bank of Melbourne (a subsidiary of Westpac) from 2000 to 2002.
 From 2002 to 2007, she was based in Auckland, New Zealand as the CEO for Westpac New Zealand (which also served the Pacific Islands).
 She spent 12 years working in banking.

 Cruise ships

 In July 2007, Sherry left banking and became CEO of Carnival Australia, a cruise line operating brands such as P&O, saying that she had always enjoyed and been passionate about travel.
 One of the difficult issues in her new role was the ongoing investigation into the death of Dianne Brimble in 2002 on the P&O Pacific Sky, which had caused considerable damage to the reputation of the cruise line, leading to suggestions that the cruise line should change its name.
 However, Sherry was influenced by the 75-year history of the cruise line in Australia and decide to retain the brand, working with advertising agency BMF to reposition the brand.
 Sherry set the bold target for the business of 1 millions Australians cruising by 2020.
 This milestone was achieved in 2015 as the industry was reshaped and became a popular form of holiday again.